7 Boxes: Production

 7 Boxes was directed by Juan Carlos Maneglia and Tana Schémbori.
 The original script was cowritten by Maneglia and Tito Chamorro.
 Richard Careaga performed the cinematography, and the Synchro team carried out the coordination of the technical operation.
 The original music was composed by Fran Villalba, and production and post-production were performed by Schémbori and Maneglia.
-The executive producers are Jou Vicky Ramirez, Camilo Guanes and Rocio Galiano, while Oniria is the advertising agency of the movie.
+The executive producers are Jou Vicky Ramírez, Camilo Guanes and Rocio Galiano, while Oniria is the advertising agency of the movie.